nina-mundwiler/Master-Thesis/README.md

 To access the data:

 1. Visit the [IDAweb portal](https://gate.meteoswiss.ch/idaweb) (registration required)
-2. Request rre150d0 dataset for NEU weather station
+2. Request rre150d0 dataset for NEU/CHM/CDF weather station
 3. Comply with MeteoSwiss's usage policy

-> 🔐 **Important:** The raw data file may not be redistributed or published in public repositories (e.g., GitHub) without explicit permission from MétéoSwiss.
+> 🔐 **Important:** The raw data file may not be redistributed or published in public repositories (e.g., GitHub) without explicit permission from MeteoSwiss.
 Only derived analyses and visualizations may be shared publicly.